 - Benefits: Earn 2 miles for every dollar spent

 The Capital One Venture Card is consistently a favorite, winning spots in “top travel” lists, including Time’s Best All-Around Travel Credit Card and Forbes’ Best Flat Rate Credit Card.
 There are a variety of factors that contribute to this success, but perhaps it’s the simple and robust rewards program that really earns Capital One a place in so many wallets.

 Currently, the Capital One Venture Card earns users 2 miles per dollar spent on every purchase, and since many of the best travel credit cards have tiered rewards programs, the Venture Card stands out as being one of the more straightforward travel rewards credit cards.

-If you’re not one to use Hotels.com, you may be happy to know that the Venture card also applies that 2 miles per dollar reward to travel booked on any website or app, be it directly booked travel (i.e., the airline’s website) or through another travel site.
+You may be happy to know that the Venture card also applies that 2 miles per dollar reward to travel booked on any website or app, be it directly booked travel (i.e., the airline’s website) or through another travel site.
 This deviates from some other popular travel cards, which often reserve top rewards for travel booked directly with the property/airline or through the credit card company’s travel program.

 Rewards are redeemable at one cent per mile, and redeeming rewards is simple.
 Just log on to your account and redeem them for a credit statement for any eligible travel within 90 days of the original purchase.
 The points do not expire, and there is no minimum redemption fee, meaning you have the ability to save them up for large travel expenses or to offset something as small as a one-night stay or a car rental.